collapsed-stacks/startups/questions/14/is-creating-branding-website-stationery-etc-an-important-first-step-if-i-m-l.md

 - posted by: [John Moosemiller](https://stackexchange.com/users/3069468/john-moosemiller) on 2014-07-30
 - score: 5

-<p>Though you don't give too much info about the company that you are thinking of starting, it is important to have good branding that represents what you do well.</p>
+Though you don't give too much info about the company that you are thinking of starting, it is important to have good branding that represents what you do well.

-<p>In your case, you plan to start a company for website solutions, so I think that it would make sense for you to show your talents through your own website as it will likely be the first place that people will view you and your brand.
-Websites and online presence is both incredibly important in the modern world, and also (often) very cheap, so you won't have to worry about too much capital being spent on registering a domain name.</p>
+In your case, you plan to start a company for website solutions, so I think that it would make sense for you to show your talents through your own website as it will likely be the first place that people will view you and your brand.
+Websites and online presence is both incredibly important in the modern world, and also (often) very cheap, so you won't have to worry about too much capital being spent on registering a domain name.

-<p>Depending on how you intend to interact with your customers it might make sense to have office space (if you do intend to meet in person 1-on-1 with your customers.
-However if it is purely a digital enterprise, then office space may be too costly to maintain especially on a low budget.</p>
+Depending on how you intend to interact with your customers it might make sense to have office space (if you do intend to meet in person 1-on-1 with your customers.
+However if it is purely a digital enterprise, then office space may be too costly to maintain especially on a low budget.

 ## Answer 7278